cdiggins/cdiggins.github.io/src/articles/for-loops-are-functional.md

 ## Convert the For Loop into a While Loop

-A `for` loops can be understood as syntactic sugar (i.e. a convenient syntax) for a `while` loop.
+The `for` loop can be understood as syntactic sugar (i.e. a convenient syntax) for a `while` loop.
 So the first transformation is into a `while` loop.

 ```
     acc = 0